launchdarkly/api-client-php/LaunchDarklyApi/docs/Api/EnvironmentsApi.md

 );
 $project_key = "project_key_example"; // string | The project key, used to tie the flags together under one project so they can be managed together.
 $environment_key = "environment_key_example"; // string | The environment key, used to tie together flag configuration and users under one environment so they can be managed together.
-$expiry = 789; // int | An expiration time for the old environment SDK or mobile key, expressed as a Unix epoch time in milliseconds.
-By default, the key will expire immediately
+$expiry = 789; // int | The expiry parameter is deprecated for this endpoint, so the old mobile key will always expire immediately.
+This parameter will be removed in an upcoming major API client version.

 try {
     $result = $apiInstance->resetEnvironmentMobileKey($project_key, $environment_key, $expiry);